 Subhash Chandra Bose was one of India’s greatest freedom fighter.
 He was the founder of the Indian National Army, popularly known as ‘Azad Hind Fauj’.
-Netaji Subhash Chandra Bose had visited London during pre-independence period to discuss the future of India, with the members of the Labor party.
-His sudden disappearance from Taiwan, led to surfacing of various theories, concerning the possibilities of his survival.
+Netaji Subhash Chandra Bose had visited London during the pre-independence period to discuss the future of India, with the members of the Labor party.
+His sudden disappearance from Taiwan, led to the surfacing of various theories, concerning the possibilities of his survival.

 Bose decided to take revenge, after reading so many incidents about the exploitation of the fellow Indians by the British.
 In 1916, Subhash reportedly beat and thrashed one of his British teachers E F Otten.
 The professor made a racist remark against the Indian students.
 As a result, Bose was expelled from the Presidency College and banished from Calcutta University.
 The incident brought Subhash in the list of rebel-Indians.
 In December 1921, Bose was arrested and imprisoned for organizing a boycott of the celebrations to mark the Prince of Wales’s visit to India.

 Subhash Chandra Bose’s father wanted him to become a civil servant and therefore, sent him to England to appear for the Indian Civil Service Examination.
 Bose was placed fourth with highest marks in English.
 But his urge for participating in the freedom movement was so intense that in April 1921, Bose resigned from the coveted Indian Civil Service and came back to India.
 Soon, he left home to become an active member of India’s independence movement.
 Netaji had a phenomenal knowledge of Indian history and culture, an aspect that made him reach out to every region in India.
 Immensely proud of his Bengali heritage and culture, yet at the same time, he recognized the unique cultural synthesis of India, where each and every region, drew something from another region.